-CISA Region I will assume a heightened state of operational readiness to respond to events and incidents affecting the election and supporting infrastructures.
-CISA Region I will be monitoring remotely and There on Annual Moral Moral Management of the Victoria of the standing by if support is requested.
+CISA Region I will assume a heightened state of operational readiness to respond to events and incidents . affecting the election and supporting infrastructures.
+CISA Region I will be monitoring remotely and is the surprises on the surprises on the surprises on the surprises of the surpressors of the surprises of the surprises of the surprises of t standing by if support is requested.
 The Protective Security Advisor and Cybersecurity Advisor will remain in close contact with the Vermont SoS Office, Vermont Fusion Center, DHS counterparts, FBI, and all relevant election partners on Election Day.